nix-community/developer-workshop/2024-11-report/README.md

 Thanks to all the participants for your attendance and active involvement, and for providing [detailed feedback on the event](https://github.com/nix-community/developer-workshop/issues/7) so we can make it even better next time.

-And last but not least, many thanks to release NixOS 24.11 release managers @RossComputerGuy and @wegank for another great edition of our favorite Linux distribution!
+And last but not least, many thanks to NixOS 24.11 release managers @RossComputerGuy and @wegank for another great edition of our favorite Linux distribution!

 # Looking ahead